HOW ARE SAT SCORES CALCULATED?

 Introduction

-The Scholastic Assessment Test, sometimes known as the SAT, is a standardised examination that is frequently utilised by educational institutions in the United States as a component of their admissions procedures.
+The Scholastic Assessment Test, sometimes known as the SAT, is a standardized test commonly used by universities and colleges in the United States to evaluate applicants during the admissions process.
 The exam is taken by juniors and seniors in high school since it is intended to determine whether or not a student is prepared to perform successfully at the college level.

-The Evidence-Based Reading and Writing section, as well as the Mathematics section, make up the two primary components of the SAT.
+The Reading and Writing section, as well as the Mathematics section, make up the two primary components of the SAT.
 There is a possible total score of 1600 points, with each segment being scored on a scale ranging from 200 to 800 points.
-In addition, there is a second Essay portion that students can choose to take or not, and it is scored anywhere from 2 to 8 points.

 Note: The total score range for the SAT is 400-1600, which is the sum of the Reading, Writing and Language, and Math scores.
 The Essay is optional and scored separately.